mspnp/aks-baseline/11-validation.md

 ### Steps

-1. Get Public IP of Application Gateway
+1. Get the public IP address of Application Gateway.

    > :book: The app team conducts a final acceptance test to be sure that traffic is flowing end-to-end as expected, so they place a request against the Azure Application Gateway endpoint.